Supreme Court lets Trump administration cut $783 million of research funding in anti-DEI push

 The high court majority lifted a judge’s order blocking $783 million worth of cuts made by the National Institutes of Health to align with Republican President Donald Trump’s priorities.
 The high court did keep Trump administration guidance on future funding blocked, however.

 The court split 5-4 on the decision.
-Chief Justice John Roberts was along those who would have kept the cuts blocked, along with the court’s three liberals.
+Chief Justice John Roberts was among those who would have kept the cuts blocked, along with the court’s three liberals.

 The order marks the latest Supreme Court win for Trump and allows the administration to forge ahead with canceling hundreds of grants while the lawsuit continues to unfold.
 The plaintiffs, including states and public-health advocacy groups, have argued that the cuts will inflict “incalculable losses in public health and human life.”